peidwang/peidwang.github.io/_projects/4_project.md

 related_publications: false
 ---

 Layer-Wise Relevance Propagation (LRP) offers a way to interpret the neural networks, which is generally thought as a “black box” process.
-We applied the LRP technique to understand the physical processes in subgrid convection parameterization (<a href="https://doi.org/10.1029/2022MS002984" target="_blank">Wang et al., 2022</a>) and in Atlantic Multidecadal Variability predictions (<a href="https://doi.org/10.1029/2023GL106278" target="_blank">Liu et al., 2023</a>).
+We applied the LRP technique to gain a deeper understanding of the physical processes represented in subgrid convection parameterization and in predictions of Atlantic Multidecadal Variability.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">